zerasul/mdbook_en/9Sprites/sprites.md

 * ```SPR_init```: Initializes the Sprite engine with default values.
 Normally, it reserves 420 Tiles in VRAM.
 In addition, it initializes the hardware to store the Sprites.
 There is another function called ```SPR_initEx``` that allows to pass by parameter the number of Reserved Tiles.

-* ```SPR_update```:Updates and displays the active Sprites.
+* ```SPR_update```: Updates and displays the active Sprites.
 Thanks to this function, every time it is called, it will recalculate the active Sprites and will change the frame of those that need it.
-It is important that this function is before the call to ```SYS_doVBlankProcess```, so that the frames are updated.
+It is important to call this function is before the call to ```SYS_doVBlankProcess```, so the frames can be updated.

 Later on, we will see more functions that we can use, especially when we look at the example in this section.